 - i) Members of the Presidential Group are not expected also to serve as Regional Representatives. - ii) The elections will be organised by ASCL HQ.
-Should a vacancy occur before elections are due, the vacancy, at the discretion of the Presidential Group, may be filled by one of the following means: - inviting the runner(s) up in the elections; - co-opting a member. - b) Members of the Presidential Group who are not Regional Representative.
+Should a vacancy occur before elections are due, the vacancy, at the discretion of the Presidential Group, may be filled by one of the following means: - inviting the runner(s) up in the elections; - co-opting a member. - b) Members of ASCL Cymru Executive who are not Regional Representative. - c) Up to six members who have been co-opted by ASCL Cymru Council to ensure all membership groups are represented and/or particular expertise is available to Council.